 Energy Performance Improvements as a Consequence - Regulation 28

-This part of Approved Document L is concerned with an already existing building that has a floor space than can be used that is over 1000m2 and any work being carried out is either an extension, the initial installation of fixed building services (heating, hot water, mechanical ventilation etc....) and also an increase in size of any existing fixed services e.g. you cannot install a larger boiler in a property if the size of the property just does not warrant it.
+This part of Approved Document L1B is concerned with an already existing building that has a floor space than can be used that is over 1000m2 where any work being carried out is either an extension, the initial installation or increase in capacity of any fixed building services then you have to have energy assesment carried out to get an EPC.

 Certificates for Energy Performance